The geometry of the space of branched Rough Paths: Construction of Rough paths

-\begin{rmk} Our construction depends on a finite number of choices, namely we set $Z_{0,1}=0$ to start the recursion in \eqref{eq:Zdef}, and this for each level; moreover in \eqref{eq:Zdef} we make the choice $Z_{t^m_{2k},t^m_{2k+1}}=Z_{t^m_{2k+1},t^m_{2k+2}}$.
+\begin{rmk} Our construction depends on a finite number of choices, namely we set $Z_{01}=0$ to start the recursion in \eqref{eq:Zdef}, and this for each level; moreover in \eqref{eq:Zdef} we make the choice $Z_{t^m_{2k},t^m_{2k+1}}=Z_{t^m_{2k+1},t^m_{2k+2}}$.
 These choices are the same as in \cite[Proof of Theorem 1]{Lyons2007} and are indeed the most natural ones, but one could change them and the final outcome would be different. \end{rmk} \begin{rmk} While in \cite[Proof of Proposition 6]{Lyons2007} Lyons and Victoir use the axiom of choice, our proof is completely constructive.
-In particular, we use the explicit map $\exp_{k+1}\circ\log_k : G^k(\T_n) \to G^{k+1}(\T_n)$ instead the role of the injection $i_{G/K,G}:G/K\to G$ in \cite[Proposition 6]{Lyons2007}.
-The fact that this map has good continuity estimates is based on the explicit expression \eqref{eq:BCHkfull} for the Baker-Campbell-Hausdorff formula. \end{rmk}
+In particular, we use the explicit map $\exp_{k+1}\circ\log_k \colon G^k(\T_n) \to G^{k+1}(\T_n)$ which plays the role of the injection $i_{G/K,G}\colon G/K\to G$ in \cite[Proposition 6]{Lyons2007}.
+The fact that this map has good continuity estimates is based on \Cref{lmm:LV7}. \end{rmk}